Than Merrill

-Nathaniel "Than" Merrill (born December 12, 1977) is an American businessman, television personality, and former professional football player.
-He is the co-owner of the real estate company CT Homes and the real estate investing educational company FortuneBuilders Inc. He was featured in the A&E's Flip This House in seasons 3 and 4 as part airing in 2007 to 2009, of the "New Haven" team.
+Nathaniel Merrill (born December 12, 1977) is an American businessman, television personality, and former professional football player.
+He is the co-owner of the real estate company CT Homes and the real estate investing educational company FortuneBuilders Inc. He was featured in the A&E's Flip This House in seasons 3, 4, and 5, airing in 2007 to 2009, as part of the "New Haven" team.

 Football career

 In high school Merrill was selected as an All-Far West Quarterback.
 In college, he started as a strong safety at Yale University, where he was named to Yale’s First-team All-Ivy Selections from 1999-2001.
-After graduating from Yale he was drafted by the Tampa Bay Buccaneers in the 7th round of the 2001 NFL Draft, but ultimately signed as a free agent with the Chicago Bears for the 2001 season.
+After graduating from Yale he was selected by the Tampa Bay Buccaneers in the seventh round of the 2001 NFL draft, but ultimately signed as a free agent with the Chicago Bears for the 2001 season.
 He spent one season with the Bears, and registered 7 tackles.
 He was later allocated by the Bears to the Barcelona Dragons of NFL Europe.
 In 2003, Merrill was signed by the Buccaneers and was allocated again to NFLE, this time to the Amsterdam Admirals.
 In 2003, Merrill suffered a career-ending knee injury.
+In 2004 he played one game at quarterback and safety for the Carinthian Cowboys of the Austrian Football League.